 The BBA degree requires a total of 128 credits.
 Of these credit hours, a student has up to 12 free elective credits and must take at least 18 credits in non-business elective courses.
 Consequently, a student has considerable flexibility in selecting courses that meet his or her particular academic and career plans.
-Students in the Mendoza College of Business will declare a major in the spring semester of their sophomore year, in one of the following majors: accountancy, business analytics, finance, information technology management, management consulting, or marketing.
+Students in the Mendoza College of Business will declare a major in the spring semester of their sophomore year, in one of the following majors: accountancy, business analytics, finance, business technology, management consulting, or marketing.
 The Mendoza College of Business is committed to admit as many students as possible into their choice of business major.
 However, if it becomes necessary to limit enrollment in any majors, Mendoza will use minimum college and degree requirements and cumulative GPA to determine assignment to "limited enrollment" majors.
 Additional information on selection criteria can be found on the Mendoza website.

-The Mendoza College of Business also offers an interdisciplinary minor in Innovation and Entrepreneurship.
-Students desiring to select the minor must be enrolled in the Mendoza College of Business.
+The Mendoza College of Business, in partnership with the IDEA Center, also offers an interdisciplinary minor in Innovation and Entrepreneurship to undergraduate students from all colleges and schools.
 Second majors, minors, and concentrations in subject areas outside the College of Business are also available.
 Students must be able to complete additional majors, minors and concentrations within their four years of study at Notre Dame.
 Students should refer to specific departments for opportunities and requirements.